jasoncoon/SparkRing/README.md

 SparkRing
 =========

-Control a [NeoPixel Ring - 24] with a [Spark Core] via a web browser or smartphone app.
+Control a [Adafruit NeoPixel Ring] with a [Spark Core] via a web browser or smartphone app.

 Hardware
 --------